Educado-App/resources/FEATURE_PROGRESS.md

 - [Certificate issuance microservice](https://github.com/Educado-App/educado-certificate-service) has been created to handle certificates.
   - :heavy_check_mark: Through this microservice, one can create, retrieve, download and retrieve certificates.
+  - :x: Security is considered in the microservice
 - Content creator certificates:
   - :heavy_check_mark: Certificates are created and stored in the database upon publication of a course.
   - :heavy_check_mark: The content creator is able to look through their certificates, which shows relevant information (course name, creator, estimated course duration, number of subscribers, average rating).